seangoodvibes/DelugeDocs/docs/contributing/deluge-style-guide.md

 : A file on the SD card associated with a song.
 Use this only when referring to the file system, such as saving or deleting projects.

 Track
 : A single instrument or layer in a song.
-Each track is one of the following types: synth, drum kit, MIDI, CV, audio, or DX7.
+Each track is one of the following types: synth, kit, MIDI, CV, or audio.
 Tracks contain one or more clips.
 NOTE: Don't use "track" to mean song or project, such as "track tempo".
 Use "song tempo".

 Clip
 : A stored sequence of notes or parameter automation associated with a track.
 Each track can have multiple clips.